Introduction to Dimensionality Reduction in Machine Learning

 Conclusion

-Dimensionality reduction plays a pivotal role in enhancing data analysis and machine learning tasks.
+Dimensionality reduction plays an important role in enhancing data analysis and machine learning tasks.
 In the present day, an immense volume of data is generated continuously, predominantly high-dimensional data.
 This data necessitates preprocessing before it can be effectively utilized.
 Therefore, it is essential to explore methods for managing such high-dimensional data.
 Dimensionality reduction offers precise and efficient approaches to preprocessing the data in question.

 Course Schedule